openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/tools/cj-mediatool.md

 URIs serve as unique identifiers for media library assets, with each URI corresponding to one media asset. mediatool uses URIs to identify target media assets for operations.

-URIs can be obtained through the following methods:
+URIs can be obtained through:

-- `mediatool query` with the -u option returns the URI of corresponding media assets.
-Requires input of the asset's display name (the name shown in gallery including extension).<!--Del-->
+- `mediatool query` with `-u` option returns the URI of matching media assets (requires input of the display name shown in gallery, including extension).<!--Del-->
-- `mediatool list all` retrieves URI lists for all media library assets along with their display names.<!--DelEnd-->
+- `mediatool list all` retrieves URIs and display names for all media library assets.<!--DelEnd-->

-Media library URIs can be used with `mediatool recv` to export specific media library assets, or with `mediatool delete` to remove specific media library assets.
+Media library URIs can be used with `mediatool recv` to export specific assets or with `mediatool delete` to remove specific assets.

-URI Example: `file://media/Photo/1/IMG_1743078145_000/MyImage.jpg`.
+URI example: `file://media/Photo/1/IMG_1743078145_000/MyImage.jpg`.
 When using this URI in mediatool operations, both `file://media/Photo/1/IMG_1743078145_000/MyImage.jpg` and `file://media/Photo/1` will correctly locate the target asset.